aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

 # Authentication with JSON Web Tokens (JWTs)

-This repo contains a working app that includes CRUD operations for fruit :wink: It has the beginnings of authentication such as a `Nav` component with hyperlinks for registering and signing in and a component to conditionally hide/show its child components based on if the user is authenticated.
+This repo contains a working app that includes CRUD operations for fruit.
+It has the beginnings of authentication such as a `Nav` component with hyperlinks for registering and signing in and a component to conditionally hide/show its child components based on if the user is authenticated.

 Your task is to complete the authentication implementation of this app.